PMU-based Distributed Non-iterative Algorithm for Real-time Voltage Stability Monitoring: Power Flow Equations as Intersection of Circles

 \subsection{Distributed Nature of Power Flow Equations as Circles}

-The advantage of using power flow equations \eqref{eqn:pf_eqs} comes from their ability to visualize them as power flow circles.
+The advantage of using power flow equations \eqref{eqn:pf_eqs} comes from their visualization as circles.
 Specifically, for fixed constants $t_{d,1}, t_{d,2}, t_{d,3}, t_{d,4}$, equations \eqref{math_p} and \eqref{math_q} represents two circles at bus $d$ in $v_{d,r}$ and $v_{d,i}$ space \cite{Weng}.
-The real power equation \eqref{math_p} at bus $d$ can be represented as a standard circle with center $\mathbb{C}_{p}$ and radius $\mathit{r}_{p}$.
-The reactive power equation \eqref{math_q} at bus $d$ can be represented as a standard circle with center $\mathbb{C}_{q}$ and radius $\mathit{r}_{q}$.
+The real power equation \eqref{math_p} at bus $d$ can be represented as a circle with center {${o}_{p}$} and radius $\mathit{r}_{p}$.
+The reactive power equation \eqref{math_q} at bus $d$ can be represented as a circle with center {${o}_{q}$} and radius $\mathit{r}_{q}$.
 These centers and radii are given by

 Using the centers and radii \eqref{eqn:crpq}; the intersection points of real and reactive power circles at bus $d$ provides the voltage solution $v_d$ at bus $d$ where $v_d = v_{d,r}+j\cdot v_{d,i}$.
-It is important to note that the centers and radii of the power flow circles at bus $d$ have $t_{d,2}$ and $t_{d,3}$ which contain the neighboring bus voltages $v_{k,r}+j \cdot v_{k,i}$ where $\mathit{k}\in\mathcal{N}(\mathit{d})$. \textit{To plot the power flow circles at bus $d$, the centers and radii in \eqref{eqn:crpq} are calculated locally by the embedded processor at bus $d$ using the voltage phasor measurements from the PMUs located at the immediate neighboring buses to bus $d$}. \textit{For example, to plot the power flow circles at bus $3$ in Fig.~\ref{fig:cyber_physical_system_2}, we only need the voltage phasors from the PMUs at buses $2$ and $4$; branch admittance of lines joining bus $3$ to $2$ and $4$.} Fortunately, in this distributed scheme, we do not need the admittance matrix of the entire system.
-Interestingly, these power flow circles move apart as the load increases enabling us to characterize the distance to voltage instability.
+It is important to note that the expressions for the centers and radii of the power flow circles at bus $d$ contain $t_{d,2}$ and $t_{d,3}$ which contain the neighboring bus voltages $v_{k,r}+j \cdot v_{k,i}$ where $\mathit{k}\in\mathcal{N}(\mathit{d})$.
+To plot the power flow circles at bus $d$, the centers and radii in \eqref{eqn:crpq} are calculated locally by the embedded processor at bus $d$ using the voltage phasor measurements from the PMUs located at the immediate neighboring buses to bus $d$.
+For example, to plot the power flow circles at bus $3$ in Fig.~\ref{fig:cyber_physical_system_2}, we only need the voltage phasors from the PMUs at buses $2$ and $4$; branch admittance of lines joining bus $3$ to $2$ and $4$.
+Fortunately, in the proposed distributed scheme, we do not need the admittance matrix of the entire system.

 The discussion above is for PQ buses with constant real and reactive power constraints.
-However, in case of PV buses, we have constant real power and voltage constraints.
-Fortunately, PV buses also have two circles, namely the real power circle \eqref{math_p} and voltage circle centered at origin with radius $\left|V_{\textrm{specified}}\right|$.
+In {the} case of PV buses, we get constant real power and voltage constraints{,} which also lead to two circles, namely the real power circle \eqref{math_p} and voltage circle centered at {the} origin with radius $\left|V_{\textrm{specified}}\right|$.
+We will next discuss how the power flow circles are impacted due to load increase.